erik78se/juju-operators-examples/grafana-dashboard-example/README.md

        provides:
          hello-dashboard:
          interface: grafana-dashboard
-         scope: container

 3. Add custom dashboards to

        files/grafana-dashboards/foobar.json

-4. Implement the code to send the dashboard:
+4. Implement the code to send the dashboard when the relation is joined.

+       charm.py

 5. Update charmcraft.yaml to pass along the files